Welsh rebellions against English rule: Rhys ap Maredudd, 1277–78

-Madog ap Llywelyn
+Madog ap Llywelyn, 1294–95

-Madog ap Llywelyn led a Welsh revolt in 1294–95 against English rule in Wales, and was proclaimed "Prince of Wales".
+Madog ap Llywelyn, the then heir of Lord of Merioneth (Merionethshire) led a Welsh revolt in 1294–95 against English rule in Wales, and was proclaimed "Prince of Wales".
 On (29 September) 1294, Madog put himself at the head of a national revolt.
 The revolt was a response to new royal administrators in north and west Wales and the imposition of taxes such as that levied on one fifteenth of all movables.
 As a royal prince descended directly from Owain Gwynedd and a distant cousin of the last Prince of Aberffraw (Dafydd ap Gruffudd, the executed brother of Llywelyn), Madog declared himself to be the lawful successor and assumed the royal titles of his predecessors including that of Prince of Wales (an example of which can be seen in the so-called Penmachno Document).
 The uprising had been planned for months and attacks occurred on the same day across Wales.
 While Madog acted in the north, the attacks in mid and south Wales were led by Cynan ap Maredudd, Maelgwn ap Rhys, and Morgan ap Maredudd of Gwynllwg in Glamorgan.
 The rebel leaders hoped that by the end of September King Edward and most of his forces would be in France on a planned campaign.
 However, due to bad weather Edward's army had not yet sailed and he quickly cancelled the French campaign to deal with the Welsh uprising.

 In December 1294 King Edward led an army into north Wales to quell the revolt, stopping at Wrexham, Denbigh, Abergele, and elsewhere on his way to Conwy Castle, which he reached shortly before Christmas.
 His campaign was timely, for several castles remained in serious danger: Harlech Castle was defended at one point by just 37 men.
 Edward himself was ambushed and retreated to Conwy Castle, losing his baggage train.
 The town of Conwy was burnt down and Edward besieged until he was relieved by his navy in 1295.

 The crucial battle between Madog's men and those of the English crown was the Battle of Maes Moydog in Powys on 5 March 1295.
 Surprised by an army led by the Earl of Warwick, the Welsh army regained their composure and successfully defended against an English cavalry charge by using the "porcupine" pike men formation, or schiltron, a formation favoured by the Scots armies against English knights.
 However, arrows from English archers inflicted heavy losses, and in a pursuit of the Welsh from the battlefield, many Welsh soldiers drowned trying to cross a swollen river.
 Madog barely escaped from this episode with his life and was a fugitive until his capture by Ynyr Fychan of Nannau and hand over to John de Havering in Snowdonia in late July or early August 1295.